How Long Does It Take to Detox From Alcohol?

 This sounds like scary information, but it’s important to know the detox process inside and out especially when you have a severe dependency.
 Many of the detox symptoms above lessen after five days of detox, though some may persist for a week or longer.
 Also, most of the withdrawal symptoms can be lessened via the use of medications in detox facilities.

 With the health risks that can occur as a result of the detox process, it is important that you consider undergoing withdrawal from alcohol while under the supervision of a medical professional.
-Your best bet is to undergo a comprehensive rehab program where you will also receive psychological counseling, and support from other recovering alcoholics.
+Your best bet is to undergo treatment in the best luxury residential rehab program where you will also receive psychological counseling, and support from other recovering alcoholics.
 But, whatever your choice, make sure that you put your health first through the process.